stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 07 - Frames.md

 ## How Do We Make Sense Of A Sentence

 A **frame** is a knowledge structure where a number of things could be happening in a particular knowledge representation.
 By breaking down a sentence into a frame, we could make more sense out of a sentence.

+## Complex Frame Systems

+Complex frame systems can be create by adding frames to an already existing frame, e.g., nouns in a sentence.